Hi-Res 3D · AR-Ready

 Camera

-DSLR, mirrorless, or high-quality smartphone at maximum resolution
+DSLR, mirrorless, or a smartphone set to its highest resolution

 Tripod